navharsh/Clg-notes/README.md

 This project is licensed under the [MIT License](https://github.com/navharsh/Clg-notes/blob/main/LICENSE).

 ## Disclaimer
 The notes on this website are not my own, and I have solely compiled them for reference purposes.
+You can contact me at [hello@navharsh.com](mailto:hello@navharsh.com)for any copyrighted content removal.